-- (2) The total number of committee members is to be 7. - (3) The office-bearers of the association are as follows: - (a) the president, - (b) the vice-president, - (c) the treasurer, - (d) the secretary. - (4) A committee member may hold up to 2 offices (other than both the offices of president and vice-president). - (5) There is no maximum number of consecutive terms for which a committee member may hold office. - Note.
-Schedule 1 to the Act provides that an association's constitution is to address the maximum number of consecutive terms of office of any office-bearers on the committee. - (6) Each member of the committee is, subject to this constitution, to hold office until immediately before the election of committee members at the annual general meeting next following the date of the member's election, and is eligible for re-election.
+- (2) The total number of committee members is to be 9. - (3) The office-bearers of the association are as follows: - (a) the president, - (b) the vice-president, - (c) the treasurer, - (d) the secretary. - (4) A committee member may hold up to 2 offices (other than both the offices of president and vice-president). - (5) Committee members are to be elected at the annual general meeting of the association under clause 15.
+Each person is elected for a two-year term unless filling a casual vacancy, with half the committee positions being declared vacant each year. - (a) The president and secretary are to be elected in even years. - (b) The vice-president and treasurer are to be elected in odd years. - (c) One half of the ordinary committee members are to be elected each year.
+If the number of ordinary committee members is an uneven number then "one-half" means the next lower number in an odd year and the next higher number in an even year.